- Establishment and Duties

 - How can I participate in a public meeting?

 All speakers at public meetings are invited by the PACCARB.
-Members of the public may attend public meetings in-person or join the meeting via webcast by registering on the meeting website.
-Public comment can be submitted in writing or offered verbally in person.
+Members of the public may attend in-person public meetings or view virtual meetings via webcast at hhs.gov/live.
+Public comment can be submitted in writing or provided live.

 - How do I send in a written public comment?